Topics Map > College of Letters and Science > Academic Affairs > Policies > Undergraduate Student Academic Policies

 This section concerns dropping a course from a student's class schedule.

 Dropping a courseStudents may drop a course or courses via the MyUW Student Center at any time until the end of the 9th week of classes in the fall or spring term (specific deadline dates are listed under Deadlines at a Glance on the Registrar's website).
 NCAA student-athletes or international students on an F-1 or J-1 via must consult with their advisor within the Fetzer Center or International Student Services before dropping below 12 credits.
 Detailed information about dropping classes can be found at what does it mean to drop a course.
-(Please note that the drop deadlines for the summer sessions are located under Summer Key Deadlines on the Registrar's website.)
+(Please note that the drop deadlines for the summer sessions are located under Summer Key Deadlines on the Registrar's website.
+Additional information about summer deadlines is located at Calendars.)

 Courses dropped within the first two weeks of classes (usually before the 8th day of classes) during the fall/spring term do not appear on a student's transcript.
 (Please note that the summer session deadlines for dropping a course so a DR does not appear on a student's record are usually in the first couple of days during the first week of a summer session.)
 Students must consult the appropriate semester or term's Deadlines at a Glance on the Registrar's homepage for the exact date since DRs will not be erased from a student's records after the official deadline has passed.
 Courses dropped after this official deadline through the end of the 9th week of classes will appear on students transcripts with the DR in place of the grade.
 The "DR" does not affect a student's grade point average or have any negative implications regarding graduate school or future employment.